LEEYJ1021/opssat-ad-detection-causal/README.md

 ![Figure 4: SCM and heterogeneity](results/figures/fig04_scm_and_heterogeneity.png)

-*(a) Descriptive structural working model for OPS-SAT-AD ("Path A"): onset is followed by a transient `diff`/`diff²` variance surge; the `level` node is shown as persistent with no detectable excess over placebo in OPS-SAT-AD's pooled placebo test, and as reversed in one channel (CADC0873; §11.5).
+*(a) Descriptive structural working model for OPS-SAT-AD ("Path A"): onset is followed by a transient `diff`/`diff²` variance surge; the `level` node is shown as persistent with no detectable excess over placebo in OPS-SAT-AD's pooled placebo test; the pooled reversal is not robust to channel-level resampling (Table R7b), and one channel (CADC0873) shows a within-channel reversal (§11.5).
 SMAP/MSL and SMD show a small `level` component, Table 12.
 The moderator box (float-noise/magnetometer vs. quantized/photodiode) is aliased with sensor family and with detector-selection retention (§11.2). (b) DerSimonian–Laird heterogeneity (*I²*) across the 5 scoped channels, for both effect size |d| and significant-segment fraction; with k=5 these are descriptive.*
 **Reproduces from:** `results/layer3/heterogeneity_summary.csv` — **Script:** `results/figures/fig04_scm_and_heterogeneity.py`

 ### Figure 5 — Dataset overview and pooled temporal-precedence test (OPS-SAT-AD)